Bill3621/BillsPlugin-EXILED/README.md

 - **Convenient Commands:**
   - Trigger the closest Tesla Gate with a simple command.
   - Spawn SPC-018 on a specified player.
+  - Check the current rounds stats.
+  - Check the servers stats.
 - **Automatic God Mode Disable:** Sets whether god mode should get disabled on team change (on spawn).

 ## Automatic Update Check